asemsey/42_mastery/ft_ls/notes.md

 **TO-DO**
 - function for formatting column sizes (bytes, links, usernames) -> keep a var of longest element in column and extend strings to that length
-- missing stat info: links
+- missing stat info: users

 ## about ls
 ### options